top of page

 • 2 min read

-There’s big stuff happening behind the scenes in the global economy - and it’s starting to hit closer to home.
+There’s big stuff happening behind the scenes in the global economy - and it’s starting to hit closer to home for Australian families and business owners.

-Countries like the US, Japan, and even the UK are drowning in debt.
-Long-term interest rates are climbing.
-And the world’s biggest bond markets are showing signs of serious stress.
+Governments like the US, Japan, and even the UK are drowning in debt.
+And the world’s biggest bond markets are starting to crack under pressure - making long-term interest rates rise.

 Think of the bond market like the world’s biggest credit card - and it’s maxing out.

-Governments borrow money by issuing bonds, and investors lend them money expecting to be paid back with interest.
-But debt levels are now so high that investors are getting nervous - so they’re demanding higher interest rates for taking a higher risk.
+When a government needs to raise money, they borrow it from investors.
+In return, they give investors a bond - a promise to pay the money back later, plus a bit extra (called interest).
+But government debt levels are now so high (and only getting higher) that investors are getting nervous - so they’re demanding higher interest rates for taking a higher risk.

 The bottom line?
-The game is changing fast.
+The money game is changing fast.

 More soon.